ahamez/adextract/README.txt

     ++++

-Note that the enclosed source file does not need to be a complete AsciiDoc file per se, as the filter instruct AsciiDoc to remove headers and footers.
+Note that the enclosed source file does not need to be a complete AsciiDoc file per se, as the filter instructs AsciiDoc to remove headers and footers.

-You can also provide the 'numbered' attribute:
+You can also provide the 'numbered' attribute to number source code lines:

     [adextract, numbered]
     ++++